 9 FAM 504.1-4(B) (U) Termination of Registration

-(1) (U) Has not made an application within one year of receiving the Immigrant Visa appointment letter.
-The beneficiary has one year to make a timely application for a visa, beginning on the date NVC or post mails or emails the Immigrant Visa appointment letter to the beneficiary.
+(1) (U) Has not made an application within one year of receiving the IV appointment letter.
+The beneficiary has one year to apply for a visa, beginning on the date NVC or consular section mails or emails the IV appointment letter to the beneficiary.

-(2) (U) Does not respond to the appointment notice included with the Immigrant Visa Appointment Package, meaning that the applicant fails to appear for the final visa application interview on the scheduled appointment date and fails to take further action on the case within one year of the scheduled interview;
+(2) (U) Does not respond to the appointment notice included with the IV Appointment Package, meaning that the applicant fails to appear for the final visa application interview on the scheduled appointment date and fails to take further action on the case within one year of the scheduled interview;

 (3) (U) Is refused at the interview under INA 221(g) and fails to provide you with evidence to overcome the refusal within one year.
 The one-year period is extended each time an applicant presents evidence reasonably purporting to overcome the INA 221(g) ineligibility; or

 (4) (U) Fails to comply with the Follow-up Instruction Package for Immigrant Visa Applicants within one year.

 b.
 (U) Applicants Whose Cases are Subject to Termination Under 203(g): INA 203(g) procedures apply to applicants who are immediate relatives, family-preference immigrants, employment-based immigrants, and special immigrants who have received notification of the availability of a visa (i.e., who have been sent Appointment Package for Immigrant Visa Applicants (formerly Packet 4) or Modified Follow-Up Instruction Package for Immigrant Visa Applicants (formerly Packet 4(a)).
 See 9 FAM 504.13-2(A)(2).